CharlesLoo/stock-pattern-recorginition/README.md

 2. Download the TensorFlow [models repository](https://github.com/tensorflow/models).

 ## Annotating the dataset
+1. Fit the time serious with bottom-up or top-down segementation algorithms.

 1. Install [labelImg](https://github.com/tzutalin/labelImg).
 This is a Python package, you can install via pip, but the one from GitHub is better.
 It saves annotations in the PASCAL VOC format.